oracle-livelabs/oci/oci-apm-springboot/07-view-traces/view-traces.md

 6. Verify the Browser Agent JavaScript is in the page source.

    ![Oracle Cloud console, Cloud Shell](images/7-1-3-wstore.png " ")

+    >**Note:** If you do not see the Browser Agent JavaScript in the source, remove the browser cache, or try with a different browser.

 7. Close the page source.